The 24 Irish Festivals You Have To Go To This Summer

-We may be a small island, but jaysus do we know how to party, and if you wanted to, you could go to a festival every single weekend of the summer.
-We've drawn up a nifty list of thirty of the best music festivals in Ireland taking place over the coming months.
+We may be a small island, but jaysus do we know how to party.
+If you wanted to, you could go to a festival every single weekend of the summer.
+We've drawn up a nifty list of the best music festivals in Ireland taking place over the coming months.

 Start airing out that tent in the back garden lads, festival season us nearly upon us!

 Sure what else would you be doing on Good Friday with all pubs and clubs locked up for the day other than raving down in Glendalough?
 Formerly known as Barn Dance, it's a BYOB music and arts festival with a host of international acts in the house, techno and electronica scene, as well as plenty of artisan food stalls, art installations, comedy and theatre.

 3rd and 4th May

 This is an amazing family-friendly festival, which takes place over the May Bank Holiday Weekend in Beaulieu House and Gardens in Co.
 Louth.
 There's a pretty deadly line-up this year including The Riptide Movement, Kila and Choice Music Prize nominees Overhead, The Albatross and Heroes In Hiding.

 There's serious emphasis placed on bringing your campervan and embracing a nomadic lifestyle, and there'll be loads of gourmet food stalls, festival traders, scheduled kids’ activities, art, craft and many other quirky additions.

 This festival has been on the go since 1998, and has attracted the likes of Guy Clark, Chuck Prophet and Ray LaMontagne playing folk, blues, bluegrass, rockabilly and cajun-inspired music.
 You can see this year's line-up here.